Cafe, restaurant or takeaway

 Preparing for Council inspection

 Before you start trading, Council's Environmental Health Officer will conduct a final inspection.
-This is to ensure the construction of the food premises is in accordance with the approved design plans.
+This is to ensure the construction of the food premises is in accordance with the Food Safety Standards.
 To arrange your final inspection, contact Council approximately one week before construction is due to finish.

 You may need to consider planning approval for restaurants.

 The Food business checklist (Word - 110kb) will help you consider approvals you may need to start and operate a food business in a fixed location.

 Prior to issuing the food business licence, Council will conduct a full Eat Safe audit of the premises.
 Find out more information about Eat Safe Brisbane.